Dill-Dall/coindirect_cli/README.md

   cmd [flags]

 Flags:
-  -c, --currencymap      return a map of which currencies are used by which lands -d, --descending       descending sort by sortkey, default is ascending order -h, --help             help for cmd
+  -c, --currencymap      return a map of which currencies are used by which countries -d, --descending       descending sort by sortkey, default is ascending order -h, --help             help for cmd
   -s, --sortkey string   id|name|currency (default "id")